 Who administers the Compact?

-The Compact is an agreement among sovereign states, with the Interstate Medical Licensure Commission serving as an independent coordinating organization that administers the Compact on the states’ behalf.
+The Compact is an agreement among sovereign states and territories, with the Interstate Medical Licensure Commission serving as an independent coordinating organization that administers the Compact on the states’ behalf.
 The Commission is made up of representatives from each participating Compact state.

 It is important to note that while the Commission oversees the work of coordinating multi-state licensing activity within the Compact, it does not actually issue individual medical licenses.
 Licenses are issued by the states that participate in the Compact – not by the Commission itself.